0xPolygon/polygon-docs/docs/pos/architecture/index.md

 In particular, and on the execution client side, it delineates on snapshots and state syncing, network configurations, and frequently used commands when running PoS nodes.

-On the consesus client side, one finds descriptions on how Heimdall handles; authentication of account addresses, management of validators' keys, management of gas limits, enhancement of transaction verifications, balance transfers, staking and general chain management.
+On the consensus client side, one finds descriptions on how Heimdall handles; authentication of account addresses, management of validators' keys, management of gas limits, enhancement of transaction verifications, balance transfers, staking and general chain management.

 ## Architectural overview